jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

 If the database cluster folder (the first argument) does not exist, the continuation (second argument) will run.
 The third argument is to configure the temporary database which makes the cluster. `cacheAction` returns a `Config` that can be used to start a database initialized with the cached database cluster referred to in the first argument.

 Long story short, you should use `cacheAction` to store a database cluster at the state after the migration has been run, and stored at a location based on the hash of the migration query (and any other previous hashes ... if you wanted to cache every migration for instance).
-If you do this you won't have to run your migrations every time you run your tests.
+If you do this, you won't have to run your migrations every time you run your tests.

 Here is an example `tmp-postgres` setup function that does all the right things: